bryanthowell-tableau/tableau_tools/README.md

     for row in sessions_for_username:
         t.signout(row[0])

-### 4.4 Setting Datasources and Workbooks on Extract Refresh Schedules (pre 10.5)
-This is extra extra not supported and should only be used in an emergency with a clean backup and great recovery plan in place.
-If you can update to 10.5 to use the appropriate REST API commands, you should.
-But if for some reason you can't, if you have logged in via the tblwgadmin user, you can put a workbook or datasource on an extract refresh schedule:

-`TableauRepository.set_workbook_on_schedule(workbook_luid, schedule_name)`

-`TableauRepository.set_datasource_on_schedule(datasource_luid, schedule_name)`

 Yes, there are all sorts of other IDs besides the LUID in the repository, but you need to have gone through the work to confirm you want to do this.